-In addition, the following steps will help support students and ensure that teachers, parents, and students are in communication regarding the student's progress:
+The following steps will help support students and ensure that teachers, parents, and students are in communication regarding the student's progress:

-- 1. The first time a student turns in an assignment late, they will meet with the teacher for a conference and develop a written plan for success. - 2.
-The second time a student does not complete an assignment by the set deadline, parents will be notified through an email from the teacher. - 3.
-The third time a student does not complete an assignment by the set deadline, parents will be notified, and a meeting will be set up with the teacher to develop a plan with parents and the student to set them on a path for success. - 4.
-The fourth time a student does not complete an assignment by the set deadline, the student will be ineligible in their extracurricular activities until the assignment is submitted.
-In addition, the student must obtain signatures from each teacher that they have all assignments up to date in every class submitted before they are reinstated.
+- 1. The first time a student does not complete an assignment by the set deadline, parents will be notified of the missing assignment through the "zero" in the gradebook. - 2.
+The second time a student does not complete an assignment by the set deadline, parents will be notified of the missing assignment through the "zero" in the gradebook, and a meeting will be set up with the teacher to develop a plan with parents and the student to set them on a path for success. - 3.
+The third time a student does not complete an assignment by the set deadline, parents will be notified via email, and the student will be ineligible in their extra-curricular activities until the assignment is submitted.
+In addition, the student must obtain signatures from each of his/her teachers that they have all assignments up-to-date in every class submitted before they are reinstated.
 This includes sports, drama, Student Council, Student Ambassadors, and any other clubs in which they participate.
-At this time, previously instated academic plans will be reviewed and amended based on student needs.

-5. The fifth time a student does not complete an assignment by the set deadline, the student will be ineligible in their extracurricular activities for two weeks.
-In addition, the student must obtain signatures from each teacher that they have all assignments up-to-date in every class submitted before they are reinstated.
+At this time, previously instated academic plans will be reviewed and amended based on student needs. - 4.
+The fourth time a student does not complete an assignment by the set deadline, parents will be notified via email, and the student will be ineligible in their extra-curricular activities for two weeks.
+In addition, the student must obtain signatures from each of his/her teachers that they have all assignments up-to-date in every class submitted before they are reinstated.
 This includes sports, drama, Student Council, Student Ambassadors, and any other clubs in which they participate.
 At this time, previously instated academic plans will be reviewed and amended based on student needs.
+After school tutoring or summer school may be required.